seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **Messenger**
 Madam,
-She was a widow,–
+She was a widow,--

 **CLEOPATRA**
 Widow!
 Charmian, hark.

 **Messenger**
-And I do think she’s thirty.
+And I do think she's thirty.

 **CLEOPATRA**
-Bear’st thou her face in mind? is’t long or round?
+Bear'st thou her face in mind? is't long or round?

 **Messenger**
 Round even to faultiness.